CS126SP22/final-project-Beijingsheng/README.md

 ### Installation

 * Create a directory called my-projects in your Cinder folder.
 Navigate to the my-projects folder and clone this repository within it, and then open the repository using CLion.
 You should be able to run two different targets; make sure that both of them work.

 <p align="right">(<a href="#top">back to top</a>)</p>

+## Usage

+To simulate a scenario, you would need to edit three json files in the resources folder.
+* One that refers to all the stations, including their connections and locations
+* One that refers to all the metros/carriers, including their routes and colors
+* One that refers to all the cargos, including their color, start stations, and destinations Play around by editing these files, see what you get by building the mini-metro.

+Features for you to explore in the GUI:
+* Click on each cargo, carrier, and station to see the message displayed on top.
+* Two numbers are displayed above the message, representing the moves needed before all cargo arrives at their destinations, and the total moves needed.
+* Speed up and slow down the carriers, pause and resume the system.

+<p align="right">(<a href="#top">back to top</a>)</p>